chrisvanmook/generator-web-initium/README.md

     - Copies all necessary files

 ## How to install
-Simply run `npm install -g generator-web-infans`.
+Simply run `npm install -g generator-web-initium`.
 Alternatively, you can clone this repo and run `npm link`.

 ## Configurations
 In the generated `gulpfile.js` file, please adjust the global `var config` to your needs.